remix-run/remix-website/data/posts/react-routering-remix.md

 * Therefore, we can merge this code directly into into the `dev` branch instead of maintaining a long-lived feature branch
 * The assertions can be used for all of our unit and integration tests to make sure nothing breaks, and also enabled at runtime for local app development, which allows us to better test this out on real Remix apps
 * Once we're confident the new code paths are ready to go, we can alter the feature flags from a "run both" approach to a "run one or the other" approach, leaving us a very quick rollback strategy should anything go awry when we publish the new code paths
-* And finally, the feature flags give us nice and easy references of what to delete once we're all done 🪓
+* Finally, the feature flags give us nice and easy references of what to delete once we're all done 🪓

-**Step 2**
+### Step 2 - Server HTML Rendering

 Once we're done wth server-side data fetching, we can move onto server-side HTML rendering (using React Router's `unstable_StaticRouterProvider`).
 This is another aspect we can (sort of) do independently.
 We can render HTML on the server using the new APIs, but we won't be able to hydrate that on the client (using the old APIs) without some nasty code forks to determine whether to read from the old or new contexts.
-Thankfully, idiomatic Remix apps works without JavaScript, so we can validate our tests and apps without JS during this step.
+Thankfully, idiomatic Remix apps work without JavaScript, so we can validate our tests and apps without JS during this step.
 We obviously won't ship after Step 2, but we'll be able to gain a pretty high level of confidence in our SSR before moving onto step 3.
 Again we'll use a flag to enable both paths and perform some level of HTML assertions between the old and new.

 The fun part here is that this step is where we start to fully realize Michael's vision of Remix being a ["compiler for React Router"][michael-tweet].
-Now that react-router knows how to do all the cool data fetching stuff, all Remix has to do is compile a set of conventional router files on disk into the appropriate routes expected by React Router.
-Once those route trees are created, it just hands them off to React Router for the heavy lifting 💪!
+Now that react-router knows how to do all the cool data fetching stuff, Remix just compiles a set of conventional route files on disk into the appropriate routes expected by React Router.
+Once those routes are created, it just hands them off to React Router for the heavy lifting 💪!

-**Step 3**
+## Step 3 - Client-side Hydration

 Onto client-side hydration!
 This is where we'll remove the vast majority of the Remix code (bye-bye Transition Manager - we'll always love you 🙃).
-In the same vein as above, Remix simply needs to leverage the route manifest provided by the server to generate a route tree to hand off to `createBrowserRouter` and then `RouterProvider` does the rest.  the _super_ cool part is that Remix gets to use the _exact same_ loader and action for all of it's routes, since all they do it make a `fetch` to the Remix server!
+In the same vein as above, Remix simply needs to leverage the route manifest provided by the server to generate a route tree to hand off to `createBrowserRouter` and then `RouterProvider` does the rest.
+The _super_ cool part is that Remix gets to use the _exact same loader and action_ for all of it's routes, since all they do it make a `fetch` to the Remix server with a `_data` param!
 This probably won't go through the feature flag since we can't exactly hydrate the document twice 🤷‍♂️.

-**Step 4**
+### Step 4 - Client navigation and data-fetching

-This might be the most incorrectly asserted phrase in software development, but we're going to be stubborn here and use it again -- once we finish step 3, client side data-fetches will **Just Work™️** since that's entirely handled by React Router 6.4 now!
+This might be the most incorrectly asserted phrase in software development, but we're going to be stubborn here and use it again -- once we finish step 3, client side routing and data-fetches should **Just Work™️** since that's entirely handled by React Router 6.4 now!

 ## Backwards Compatibility